-Condition No flow when pump is running or alarm that flowmeter is failed Possible Cause Cable unplugged Possible Remedy Check the cable that connects to the flowmeter and ensure it is seated properly.
+Condition Possible Cause Possible Remedy No flow when pump is running or alarm that flowmeter is failed Cable unplugged Check the cable that connects to the flowmeter and ensure it is seated properly.
 Flowmeter failed There is an indicator light on the top of the flowmeter that will blink green when flow is present and red when a failure occurs.
 Check that there is 27VDC on terminals 5(+) and 6(-) which is the power for the flowmeter.
 Remove the wire from terminal 4 (signal) and place a current meter that can measure mA signals in series from the wire to the terminal.
 When flow is traveling through the flowmeter there should be a proportional 4-20mA signal through this signal wire.
 If 4-20mA signal is present and working, then replace the analog card on the PLC.
 Replace flowmeter.

-No flow Check all pneumatic connections to flowmeter to ensure there is air flow through flowmeter sensor.
+Check all pneumatic connections to the flowmeter to ensure there is air flow through the flowmeter sensor.
 Replace flowmeter.